 This is where the shock usually sets in.
-Even though you’ve hired a local expert, there’s going to be a huge disparity between what you want to achieve and what is actually achieved.
-Understanding the differences, legal requirements and marketing style used in China will go a long way in having a successful campaign and a positive relationship with your agency.
+Even though you’ve hired a local expert, there’s going to be a considerable disparity between what you want to achieve and what is actually achieved.
+Understanding the differences, legal requirements and marketing styles used in China will go a long way in having a successful campaign and a positive relationship with your agency.

 Setup difficulty, legal requirements & Baidu fees

-Unlike opening a Google Adwords account, registration on Baidu is not simple or straightforward.
+Unlike opening a Google Adwords account, registration on Baidu is not straightforward.
 Expect this to take around two weeks even if you have all of the required documentation and are diligent in following requests from your dedicated Baidu-salesperson.
-To learn more about the requirements and the application process please see our free eBook ‘Master Guide to Baidu in 2020 here.
-It’s also important to remember that anything and everything that you do on Baidu must be approved by a government censor, so expect a delay in getting ads live.
+Please see our free eBook, Master Guide to Baidu in 2021, to learn more about the requirements and the application process.

 Chinese design style

-There is always a huge disconnect when Chinese agencies are first involved (especially in larger organisations) as the brand will usually already have a ‘global market brand book’ of some kind dictating exactly what colour and font things should be for consistency.
-Unfortunately, few Chinese agencies will be willing to consider using existing style guides and by most accounts, they are right.
+There is always a huge disconnect when Chinese agencies are first involved (especially in larger organisations).
+The brand will usually already have a ‘global market brand book’ dictating exactly what colour and font things should be for consistency.
+Unfortunately, few Chinese agencies will be willing to consider using existing style guides, and by most accounts, they are right.

 Chinese agency KPI’s, performance and reporting

-If you do plan on using an Chinese agency, make sure that there is some kind of process in place to decide on MQL’s or SQL’s so that they make sure your ads are going to the right people.
+If you do plan on using a Chinese agency, make sure that there is a process in place to decide on MQL’s or SQL’s to make sure your ads are going to the right people.
 Your reports are likely to come monthly, in excel format (created manually), as Baidu doesn’t offer multiple logins to their backend and doesn’t allow data to be exported through an API unless you are spending over RMB¥100,000 a month.

 Chinese agency fees

 Most Chinese agencies will charge a fixed percentage of your advertising budget from anywhere from 5-10%.
-However, these agencies usually only take large projects and their clients are accustomed to spending hundreds of thousands a month or RMB in ad budget.
+However, these agencies usually only take large projects, and their clients are accustomed to spending hundreds of thousands a month or RMB in ad budget.

-Long approval processes: due to all content needing to be approved by a government censor, getting new campaigns live can take some time.
+- Lengthy approval processes: due to all content needing to be approved by a government censor, getting new campaigns live can take some time.

-Poor reporting in excel format each month.
+- Poor reporting in excel format each month.
 Real-time data will not be possible.

-Lower CPC: Baidu is often much cheaper than Google.
+- Lower CPC: Baidu is often much cheaper than Google.

-More low quality leads: you will need to manually filter or use marketing automation to prevent sales from being ‘spammed’.
+- More low quality leads: you will need to manually filter or use marketing automation to prevent sales from being ‘spammed’.